 Ladies with sensitive skin can’t get enough of May Lindstrom products.
 With an emphasis on treating eczema, dermatitis and tricky skin conditions, May Lindstrom’s line is a godsend.
 Pendulum Potion cleanser is especially great for washing off an L.A. day of smog and traffic.

 Everywhere I turn, it seems like someone is talking about this miracle CBD brand.
 Their new ultra-strength Royal Oil is for the CBD purist.
-The only two ingredients are oils: broad spectrum CBD and pure grape seed.
+The only two ingredients are oils: broad-spectrum CBD and pure grape seed.
 It smells and tastes like its plant-parent.
 I like to ingest it for quick, natural headache relief, topically as a spot treatment for irritated skin, or drink it to quell my general anxieties.
 The possibilities are practically endless.

 If you have a sensitivity to coconut oil, beware as this coconut oil-heavy line might make you breakout.
 If coconut oil is no problem for you, apply this L.A. fan-favorite with abandon.

 Sustainable fragrance is a clean beauty niche all of its own.
 This brand’s bottles are reusable and even made from recycled green glass.
-Not only do L.A. girls rave about this French-made clean fragrance line, Hermetica is pledging to plant one tree with every perfume purchase in honor of Earth Day.
+Not only do L.A. girls rave about this French-made clean fragrance line, but Hermetica is also pledging to plant one tree with every perfume purchase in honor of Earth Day.

 Angelinos adore French Girl.
-This glass jar of pretty pink sea salts can be found on bath tubs and social media feeds all across the city.
+This glass jar of pretty pink sea salts can be found on bathtubs and social media feeds all across the city.
 As a scrub, it works.
 As a luxurious bath photo op, we love it too.

-When I think of the greats (in terms of clean beauty), a few industry heavy-hitters come to mind, and Tata Harper is always on top that list.
+When I think of the greats (in terms of clean beauty), a few industry heavy-hitters come to mind, and Tata Harper is always on top of that list.
 I love applying a thick layer of this hyaluronic mask with a clean brush while I’m traveling or dehydrated.
 Recently, I wore it on a transcontinental flight and my skin stayed so hydrated.
 I even sleep with it on instead of night cream if I’m feeling extra-dry.

 This baking-soda based cream deodorant can almost certainly be found in 1-in-every-3 gym bags across Los Angeles.
 This is the first natural deodorant I’ve tried that actually works.
 The formula is sweat-activated, leading to long-lasting results and it won’t damage your clothes to boot.